18 Top-Rated Things to Do in Fairfield, CT

 Speaking of hiking, there are plenty of options for Fairfield visitors who prefer a more natural, off-road adventure.
 The Roy and Margot Larsen Wildlife Sanctuary, for instance, is a perfect place to lose yourself for a while.

-No matter what type of activities you fancy, our list of the top things to do in Fairfield, CT will help you plan a wonderful day out.
+No matter what type of activities you fancy, plan your a wonderful day out with our list of the top things to do in Fairfield, CT.

 1. Bask in the Sun at Penfield Beach